sanzidaanee/Hackbio-cancer-internship/Stage 3/README.md

  - ML models can be trained on gene expression data to  identify key biomarkers for lung cancer that are linked to prognosis and  targeted therapy

+## References

+1. Liang, Y., Xie, Y., Yu, H., Zhu, W., Yin, C., Zhang, X., & Dong, Z. (2023).
+Clinical significance of TMEM229A Q200del mutation in lung adenocarcinoma.
+2. Shiba‐Ishii, A. (2021).
+Significance of stratifin in early progression of lung adenocarcinoma and its potential therapeutic relevance.
+Pathology international, 71(10), 655-665.
+3. Herbst, R. S., Morgensztern, D., and Boshoff, C. "The biology and management of non-small cell lung cancer."
+Nature, vol. 553, 2018, pp. 446-454.
+4. Verma, G., Ravichandar, S., Abraham, E. A., & Sampath, S. (2024).
+Myriad Presentation of Adenocarcinoma Lung.
+Journal of Evolution of Medical and Dental Sciences, 55-57.
+5. Xie, H., Zhang, J. F., & Li, Q. (2021).
+Identification and analysis of genes associated with lung adenocarcinoma by integrated bioinformatics methods.
+Annals of human genetics, 85(3-4), 125-137.